26 August – 8 December 2024

 The display from the collection of the Moscow Kremlin Museums organised at the Khabarovsk Regional Museum named after N.I.
 Grodekov is dedicated to gold – the first precious metal and a symbol of power and might.
 The art of jewellers and goldsmiths of different epochs in the Russian history tells about the symbolic meaning of this metal in the human consciousness.

 The exposition opens with a group of ancient artefacts in which gold appears as an eternal metal that is not subject to the destructive influence of time.
-It is a set of jewellery from the 4th - 3rd centuries BC, which belonged to a representative of the highest nobility of the Greco-Scythian period, as well as ancient coins of Philip II of Macedon and Alexander the Great.
+It is a set of jewellery from the 4th - 3rd centuries BC, which belonged to a representative of the highest nobility of the Greco-Scythian period, as well as antique coins of Philip II of Macedon and Alexander the Great.
 A gold chain from the 4th-5th centuries, found in the Kursk province, and a pendant from the 6th century, decorated with large red glass, represent the period of the Great Migration.
 Elegant temple headdress pendants (kolt) with bird motifs demonstrate high artistic level of Russian jewellers of the 12th - first third of the 13th century, while the later period of Vassal dependence on the Golden Horde is vividly illustrated by the oriental-style rings of the 14th century.
 All these objects either appeared on the territory of our country in a finished form or were made of imported gold.

 The absence of gold mining in the Russian state until the 18th century led to dependence on imports of this precious metal, mainly in the form of foreign gold coins, which are also presented in the exhibition.